-- 5.14 Following the grant of a Premises Licence or Club Premises Certificate a 'responsible authority' or 'interested party' may request the Authority to review the Licence/Certificate where problems associated with the four Licensing Objectives have occurred.
-As members of the Licensing Authority, and as 'interested parties', Councillors may apply for a review of a licence if problems at a specific premises, which justify intervention, are brought to their attention.
-Similarly Council Officers who are designated as 'responsible authorities' may request a review of the licence in a similar manner. - 5.15 The Authority considers that "interested parties" and "responsible authorities" will give licence holders sufficient warning of any concerns they may have with regard to problems identified at the premises and the need for improvement.
-The Authority therefore expects licence holders to respond to such warnings and implement the necessary remedial action.
-A failure to respond to such warning could lead to a decision by "interested parties"/"responsible authorities" to request a review of the licence.
+- 5.14 Following the grant of a Premises Licence or Club Premises Certificate a 'responsible authority' or any other party may request the Authority to review the Licence/Certificate where problems associated with the four Licensing Objectives have occurred.
+Similarly the Authority itself may instigate a review of the licence in a similar manner. - 5.15 The Authority considers that other parties and 'responsible authorities' will give licence holders sufficient warning of any concerns they may have with regard to problems identified at the premises and the need for improvement.
+The Authority therefore expects licence holders to respond to such warnings and implement the

-- 5.16 In all cases where a representation for a review is made it must relate to a particular premises for which a Licence/Certificate is in force and must be relevant to the promotion of the four Licensing Objectives. - 5.17 Requests for reviews may be rejected where, in the view of the Authority, the complaint is not relevant (to the Licensing Objectives), is vexatious, frivolous or repetitious. - 5.18 Where a review has been accepted by the Authority and where a statement from a proposed witness is served on the Authority and all other relevant parties at least 14 days prior to the date notified for the hearing of a review, that witness statement shall be taken as fact unless written notice requiring the attendance of that witness is given to the party putting forward the witness, and to the Authority, at least five working days prior to any review hearing.
+- necessary remedial action.
+A failure to respond to such warning could lead to a decision to request a review of the licence. - 5.16 In all cases where a representation for a review is made it must relate to a particular premises for which a Licence/Certificate is in force and must be relevant to the promotion of the four Licensing Objectives. - 5.17 Requests for reviews may be rejected where, in the view of the Authority, the complaint is not relevant (to the Licensing Objectives), is vexatious, frivolous or repetitious. - 5.18 Where a review has been accepted by the Authority and where a statement from a proposed witness is served on the Authority and all other relevant parties at least 14 days prior to the date notified for the hearing of a review, that witness statement shall be taken as fact unless written notice requiring the attendance of that witness is given to the party putting forward the witness, and to the Authority, at least five working days prior to any review hearing.